eugenewebdevs/workshops/workshops-2022/docker/exercises/1-hello/README.md

 `docker images`

-There will be an images named `hello`
+There will be an image named `hello`

 Then to run a container